-Disciplinary Guidelines Offense Grades K-5 Grades 6-7 Grades 8-9 Grades 10-12 First LOP, Contact Parent Up to 3 Day In-School Suspension, LOP Up to 3 Day In-School Suspension, LOP Up to 3 Day Out of School Suspension, LOP Second Up to 1 Day In-School Suspension, LOP, Contact Parent Up to 3 Day Out of School Suspension, LOP Up to 3 Day Out of School Suspension, LOP Up to 5 Day Out of School Suspension, LOP Third Up to 1 Day Out of School Suspension, LOP 5-10 Day Out of School Suspension, LOP 5-10 Day Out of School Suspension, LOP Up to 10 Day Out of School Suspension, LOP
+Disciplinary Guidelines Offense Grades PK-5 Grades 6-7 Grades 8-9 Grades 10-12 First LOP, Contact Parent Up to 3 Day Out of School Suspension, LOP Up to 3 Day Out of School Suspension, LOP Up to 3 Day Out of School Suspension, LOP Second Up to 1 Day In-School Suspension, LOP, Contact Parent Up to 5 Day Out of School Suspension, LOP Up to 5 Day Out of School Suspension, LOP Up to 5 Day Out of School Suspension, LOP Third Up to 1 Day Out of School Suspension, Accelerate At Administration Discretion, LOP Up to 10 Day Out of School Suspension, LOP Up to 10 Day Out of School Suspension, LOP Up to 10 Day Out of School Suspension, LOP

-25. PHYSICAL CONTACT (INAPPROPRIATE)/THREAT OF VIOLENCE TO A STAFF MEMBER UNWELCOME PHYSICAL CONTACT WITH STAFF MEMBER (INCLUDES BUT NOT LIMITED TO SEXUAL MISCONDUCT OR PHYSICAL CONTACT WITH STAFF WHO IS ATTEMPTING TO BREAK UP A CONFLICT.)
+26. PHYSICAL CONTACT (INAPPROPRIATE)/THREAT OF VIOLENCE TO A STAFF MEMBER UNWELCOME PHYSICAL CONTACT WITH STAFF MEMBER (INCLUDES BUT NOT LIMITED TO SEXUAL MISCONDUCT OR PHYSICAL CONTACT WITH STAFF WHO IS ATTEMPTING TO BREAK UP A CONFLICT.)

-Disciplinary Guidelines Offense Grades K-5 Grades 6-7 Grades 8-9 Grades 10-12 First Up to 10 Day Out of School Suspension, Possibly Referred to Superintendent for Review, Contact Legal Authorities Up to 10 Day Out of School Suspension, Referred to Superintendent for Review, Contact Legal Authorities Up to 10 Day Out of School Suspension, Referred to Superintendent for Review, Contact Legal Authorities Up to 10 Day Out of School Suspension, Referred to Superintendent for Review, Contact Legal Authorities
+Disciplinary Guidelines Offense Grades PK-5 Grades 6-7 Grades 8-9 Grades 10-12 First Up to 10 Day Out of School Suspension, Possibly Referred to Superintendent for Review, Contact Legal Authorities Up to 10 Day Out of School Suspension, Referred to Superintendent for Review, Contact Legal Authorities Up to 10 Day Out of School Suspension, Referred to Superintendent for Review, Contact Legal Authorities Up to 10 Day Out of School Suspension, Referred to Superintendent for Review, Contact Legal Authorities

-26. PROFANITY/VULGARITY/ABUSIVE
+27. PROFANITY/VULGARITY/ABUSIVE

-WRITTEN, PICTURED, PHOTOGRAPHED, SPOKEN OR GESTURED IN THE SCHOOL BUILDING, ON THE SCHOOL GROUNDS OR WHILE ON A SCHOOL SPONSORED ACTIVITY.
+WRITTEN, PICTURED, PHOTOGRAPHED, SPOKEN, IMPLIED OR GESTURED, OR PLAYING AUDIO/VIDEO IN THE SCHOOL BUILDING, ON THE SCHOOL GROUNDS OR WHILE ON A SCHOOL SPONSORED ACTIVITY.